chaitanyajerripothula/egghead-asciicasts/advanced-sql/lessons/postgresql-filter-grouped-and-aggregated-data-with-having.md

-# Filter Grouped and Aggregated Data with Having

 Instructor: [0:00] We have a table called `purchases`, and it keeps track of all the orders that take place by our users.
 As we can see, we have a `date`, a `user_handle`, a `sku`, and the `quantity`.
 Each row inside of this table is going to represent each checkout per item.

 ```postgres